camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/deploy/openshift/redhat-openshift.md

 kubectl create secret generic keystore -n camunda --from-file keystore.jks
 ```

+This workaround will not be required when the connectors component supports PKCS1 and PKCS8.
+There is a [github issue](https://github.com/camunda/connectors/issues/2806) created for this

 Once the secret is created, this example values.yaml config can be followed:

 ```yaml